-MySQL LOCALTIME or Localtime() are the Date Functions, which are used to return the current date and time in YYYY-MM-DD HH:MM:SS.
+MySQL LOCALTIME and localtime() are the MySQL Date Function, which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.

-In this article, we will show you, How to use these Localtime function in MySQL to get local Date and Time with example.
+In this article, we show you, How to use these Local time functions in MySQL to get local Date and Time with example.

 MySQL LOCALTIME Syntax

 The basic syntax of the local date and time in MySQL is as shown below:

 TIP: Both these functions are the synonyms of the NOW() function.
 All these three functions return the same output.

 The following statements show you how to use these MySQL local time functions.